Skip to content

 • Paydown

-• Paydown and Increase limit
+• Paydown and Increase Limit

-• Paydown and Reduce limit
+• Paydown and Reduce Limit

-Note: The options for the "Payoff & Paydown" column and the "Pay From" column can only be managed in the backend.
-To modify these fields, a ticket must be submitted to FundMore.ai.
-Please direct your request to the designated individuals within your company responsible for initiating support tickets.
+Note: The available options for the Payoff & Paydown and Pay From columns can only be managed in the backend.
+To modify these options, submit a support ticket to FundMore.ai via the designated individuals within your organization.

 Within the Property Details Pop-Up:

-Expenses
+Expenses Tab

 For example, if you indicate in the Property Details pop-up that expenses such as heat, condo fees, property tax, etc., should not be included in the TDS, you will see the same information in the Mortgage Terms section of the Loan Details widget: